How to Drone

 IRL

-A Heewing PNP/BNF Cruza VTOL (with pre-programmed F405 flight controller) can be had for ~$700.
+Mapping: A Heewing PNP/BNF Cruza VTOL (with pre-programmed F405 flight controller) can be had for ~$700.
 This will come mostly pre-built, then you will need to set up a receiver (ELRS/SBUS) for your drone and add a battery.
 This is a good way to understand what is going on before trying to build your own drone.
 A larger drone has more mass and larger surface areas which means its controls are more stable, at the cost of endurance.
-Having more lifting capacity allows you to carry different payloads such as companion computers or sensors like Infrared/NIR and LiDAR.
-The F405 uses Ardupilot, which gives you a lot of basic autonomy out of the box.
+Having more lifting capacity allows you to carry different payloads such as companion computers or more advanced sensors.
+The F405 runs Ardupilot (4.4.2), which gives you a lot of basic autonomy out of the box.
 You can swap it out with an OrangeCube down the line.

 rPIC

-Various people who have good info on drones, tools and techniques.
+Some people who have good info on drones, tools and techniques: